 Don Godwin Recording and Mixing Engineer has over 20 years professional experience in music production.
 He has worked in New York, New Orleans, and Portland, OR operating busy professional recording facilities.
 Don is also an international performing musician and teaching artist; his experience as an artist, performer, and teacher brings a unique skillset to projects with which he is involved.
 Don’s musical tastes and interests are wide spanning – brass band music from around the globe, experimental electronic, punk/DIY, modern pop and R&B, klezmer, and much more.
 An avid student of the history of audio recording as well as a voracious consumer of current music, he’s always on the quest for new sounds, musical styles, and collaborators.

 Mike Petillo is Tonal Park’s studio manager.
 He helps book sessions, plan out projects, and assist engineers in recording.
-Previously he worked for the National Council for the Traditional Arts where he organized technical production for festivals and touring programs, and his interest in studio techniques led him to join Airshow in 2014.
+Previously he worked for the National Council for the Traditional Arts where he organized technical production for festivals and touring programs.
 In addition to his managerial role, Mike sometimes tracks, mixes and produces music and podcasts.
 Mike has nearly two decades of experience playing music.
 In the 90s and early 2000s, he played guitar and bass for several touring punk groups, and for the past 10 years he has been an active electronic musician in D.C.’s underground dance scene, where he produces and tours as one half of the house/techno duo Protect-U, among other collaborations.
 Mike co-ran the Future Times label from 2008-2014 and can be heard DJing the occasional party around town.

 CHARLIE PILZER Chief Engineer was a co-owner of Airshow and the chief engineer in Takoma Park.
 Over 35 years his path has included performing, producing, and engineering award-winning Celtic, folk, and acoustic music.
 In addition to mastering many GRAMMY-nominated projects, Charlie received a GRAMMY for mastering and restoration on the Smithsonian Folkways Recordings Anthology of American Folk Music (1997).
 Charlie designed and built the Takoma Park complex to better pursue his passion for producing and recording, as well as mastering.
 His broad base of experience and musical knowledge has led to his success in mastering, tracking, and mixing.
 He has a Bachelor of Music in Music Theory from the University of Michigan School of Music.